• Skip to main content

 3. Add the chopped butter and Crisco in small cubes, working with two knives to incorporate the butter into the flour.
 It will have lumps and look like coarse sand.

-4. Start adding the water or milk and kneading to form a smooth and homogeneous dough.
+4. Add water or milk and knead to form a smooth and homogeneous dough.

 adding milk to dry ingredients mixing the dough dough ready